-EPA's population-oriented monitoring requirements for ozone are reproduced in Appendix K. These requirements apply to metropolitan statistical areas (MSA's) and depend on the population of the MSA (Appendix J) and the ozone levels monitored in or downwind of the MSA over the past three years (Appendices F and H).
-Based on this information, the minimum number of population-oriented SLAMS ozone monitors is indicated below:
+EPA's population-based monitoring requirements for ozone are reproduced in Appendix J. These requirements apply to metropolitan statistical areas (MSA's) and depend on the population of the MSA (Appendix I) and the ozone levels monitored in or downwind of the MSA over the past three years (Appendix G).
+Based on this information, the minimum number of population-based SLAMS ozone monitors is indicated below: